This article was updated on 02/27/20

 Cost vs Return on Sale If you dont plan to stay in your current home for a long time this is a consideration.
 There is no way to predict what your return on investment will be when you put your home on the market.

-Extended Installation Time = Higher Labor Cost Unlike traditional shingles that are hand-nailed or (God-forbid) stapled down, metal relies on proprietary interlocking systems.
+Extended Installation Time = Higher Labor Cost Unlike traditional shingles that are hand-nailed or (God-forbid) stapled down, metal relies on proprietary interlocking systems that is secure and fast.

-Objections from Homeowner Associations HAs have been given a bad rap, and in most cases its well justified.
+Objections from Homeowner Associations HOAs have been given a bad rap, and in most cases its well justified.
 The rules are usually quite draconian and the boards usually have their share of busybodies with a thirst for power.
-As Shrek said, Hes compensating.
+As Shrek said, Hes over-compensating.

 You might not be able to go with the lower cost commercial roofing if you are operating on a tight budget but still want the long-term benefits.